hornedfrog88/csx415-project/README.md

 # project

-This repository is your repository for containing assets for your final project.
-It should include all supporting documentation, any files, code, reports and (possibly) the data to run your project.

-You should replace this README.md file with a proper description of your project.
+This repository contains assets for the CSX415 final calss project-Modeling Student Success Factors at UC Berkeley